ru-ace/dell-fan-mon/readme.md

 # CONFIGURATION

-i8kmon-ng has builtin default values of all options.
+dell-fan-mon has builtin default values of all options.
 User can see current values using **--help** option.

-All options with double dash described before can be changed in /etc/i8kmon-ng.conf using same name.
+All options with double dash described before can be changed in /etc/dell-fan-mon.conf using same name.

 # FILES

-*/etc/i8kmon-ng.conf*
+*/etc/dell-fan-mon.conf*

 # AUTHOR